brattonross/brattonross/README.md

-Hi, I'm Ross

-I'm currently a Senior Software Engineer based in Bristol, UK.
+Hi, I'm Ross, a Senior Software Engineer based in Bristol, UK.

-Here's some tech that I enjoy using:

-- React
+During the day I work on software that improves the customer experience of contact centres worldwide, with a focus on front-end web experiences and design systems.

+In my free time I work on open source software, am a custom keyboard enthusiast, guitarist, bassist, and hedgehog owner 🦔

+### Tech Stack

+I will typically use some of the stuff listed here in projects that I work on:

-- Next.js
+- [x] Next.js
-- Vue
+- [x] Vue
-- Nuxt.js
-- TypeScript
+- [x] React
-- .NET / ASP.NET Core
+- [x] .NET / ASP.NET Core
+- [x] TypeScript
+- [x] Cypress
+- [x] Testing Library
+- [x] Vite
+- [x] Vercel
+- [x] Netlify
+- [x] Supabase
+- [x] Nuxt.js
-- Go
+- [x] Go
-- TailwindCSS
+- [x] TailwindCSS

-And here's some that I would like to learn:
+- [x] Stitches

-- Svelte
+- [ ] Svelte
-- Vim
-- CSS-in-JS (Stitches/Vanilla Extract)

-In my free time I'm a custom keyboard enthusiast, guitarist, bassist, open source contributor, and hedgehog owner.
+Key:
+- [x] = I have learnt and used this in projects
+- [ ] = I am planning to learn this